 National Council Partners with the Born This Way Foundation to Promote Mental Health

-The National Council for Behavioral Health (National Council) is proud to once again partner with Lady Gaga’s Born This Way Foundation to educate young people about mental health through new stops on the Born Brave Bus tour:
+The National Council for Mental Wellbeing (National Council) is proud to once again partner with Lady Gaga’s Born This Way Foundation to educate young people about mental health through new stops on the Born Brave Bus tour:

 The bus will be open daily from 11 am to 8 pm to all visitors to the Made in America Festival and 10 am to 8 pm at Six Flags.